 Conclusion – Does Walmart Develop Film?

-Yep.
+In short, yep.
 Walmart still develops film, but it takes a bit longer than it used to.

-That said, a couple of weeks is not such a long time to wait for keepsake-worthy physical prints of your loved ones, your recent dream vacation, or that spectacular sunset you want to look back on later.
+With that being said, a couple of weeks is not such a long time to wait for keepsake-worthy physical prints of your loved ones, your recent dream vacation, or that spectacular sunset you want to look back on later.